 In 2011, Nadia, without notice to Henry, obtained a ruling from a foreign court in the ‘Czech Republic’ that Henry was obligated to pay ongoing child support for the child of the marriage plus arrearages in an amount over six figures in U.S. dollars.

 However, Nadia did not give up.
-She was very determined and she wanted child support - in spite of the fact that Henry had been given no access to the child and had not been notified of the child's whereabouts since Nadia had left in 2005.
+She was intelligent and determined and she wanted support, in spite of the fact that Henry had been given no access to the child and was not even notified of the child’s whereabouts since she had left with the child in 2005.
 In May 2019, she caused the Czech Central Authority to send to, and file in, Lee County, North Carolina, an Application for Establishment of a Decision (application) under Article 10(1)(d) of the Hague Convention on the International Recovery of Child Support.
-This Article provides for an application for the establishment of a decision in the “requested” State (per Articles 6 and 7 of Hague Convention on the International Recovery of Child Support -- in this case, North Carolina, where the “debtor” resides).
+This Article provides for an application for the establishment of a decision in the “requested” State (per Articles 6 and 7 of Hague Convention on the International Recovery of Child Support — in this case, North Carolina, where the “debtor” resides).

 Article 10(1)(d) provides for an establishment of child support in the requested State where recognition and enforcement of a decision is not possible or is refused because of a lack of basis of recognition and enforcement under Article 20 or if there are grounds for refusal to recognize the State of origin’s order under Article 22, which is what happened in 2013 regarding Henry’s case.